johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

       </tbody>
     </table>

-Strafe mode, turn mode, and the  :kbd:`Alt` modifiers for the arrow keys work exactly the same way as in :ref:`moving-around:Walk mode`.
-Diagonal movement is not available in *WASD + Walk Mode* either.
+The :kbd:`Alt` modifiers for the arrow keys and strafe mode work exactly the same way as in :ref:`moving-around:Walk mode`.
+Diagonal movement is not available in *WASD + Walk Mode*.

 Admittedly, this is the most complex mode, and while some people might find it really useful, if it doesn't click with you, don't feel compelled to use it.